quaver12/BashCards/README.md

 ### Making Decks

-The download comes with some example 'decks' - which are just .txt files formatted a certain way.
+The download comes with some example 'decks' *(will be adding soon)* - which are just .txt files formatted a certain way.
 You can make your own by formatting headers, questions and answers the following way:
 ```
 h:This is a header - headers are asked in the order they appear in the file